 Field-hunting tip

-Look in oxidized zones of copper ore deposits country — that is the host setting where marshite typically forms.
+Look in oxidized zones of copper ore deposits country, the host setting where marshite typically forms.
 If you start seeing cuprite, iodargyrite, cerussite in float, you are in the right ground.
 Field specimens usually show a tetrahedral crystals habit, so train your eye for that shape before scanning the outcrop.